 Discussion

 The Pyrenean brown bear population was shown to be composed of at least five individuals in 1995, indicating that population was then close to extinction (Taberlet et al. 1997).
-To attempt preserving the remaining Pyrenean gene pool, increase genetic diversity and revive the population dynamics, the translocation of 11 bears from Slovenia was performed from 1996 to 2018 (Quenette et al. 2019).
-To assess the effectiveness of these conservation efforts and the current conservation status of the Pyrenean brown bear population, it is important to evaluate how population size has evolved since the first translocations.
+Topreserve the Pyrenean gene pool, increase genetic diversity and revive the population, the translocation of 11 bears from Slovenia was performed between 1996 and 2018 (Quenette et al. 2019).
+To assess the effectiveness of these conservation efforts and the current conservation status of the Pyrenean brown bear population, it is important to evaluate how population size has increased since the first translocations.
 We used PCRD CR models applied to the cross-border non-invasive sampling data from France, Spain and Andorra to provide the first published annual abundance estimates and trend of the critically endangered Pyrenean brown bear population from 2008 to 2020.

 Our results suggest that the size of the Pyrenean brown bear population showed rapid population growth, displaying a fivefold rise between 2008 and 2020, reaching > 60 individuals (PCRD estimate = 66.2 with 95% CI = [64.8, 67.8]) in 2020.
 Most of the 11 translocations occured before 2008 (2 females in 1996, 1 male in 1997, 4 females and 1 male in 2006).
-Hence, the increase we observed in annual population size from 2008 to 2020 is not due essentially to the translocation of new individuals in the population during the study period (which concerns only 1 male in 2016 and 2 females in 2018), but mainly to the reproduction of an increasing number of individuals (Bassi 2021; Sentilles, Vanpé & Quenette 2021).
-Note that the important increase in the population abundance from 2018 cannot be explained by a sex ratio biased towards adult females, since the sex ratio among adults has been systematically biased towards females since 2012 (see Table S7).
+Hence, the increase we observed in annual population size from 2008 to 2020 is not due to the introduction of new individuals into the population during the study period (1 male in 2016 and 2 females in 2018), but mainly to reproduction by an increasing number of individuals (Bassi 2021; Sentilles, Vanpé & Quenette 2021).
+The increase in the population abundance from 2018 cannot be explained by a female biased sex ratio, since the sex ratio among adults has been systematically biased towards females since 2012 (see Table S7).
 While this demographic success is encouraging for the short-term viability of the population, the fate of this critically endangered population is still uncertain due to high consanguinity, geographic isolation, fragmentation and small population size, which makes it particularly vulnerable to demographic, environmental and genetic stochasticity (Chapron et al. 2009; Le Maho et al. 2013; Beaumelle 2016; Bassi 2021).